vnelai/friday-overtime-cti-lab/README.md

 # 🧪 Friday Overtime – Malware Analysis & CTI Lab

 This project simulates a real-world malware investigation scenario based on a TryHackMe lab.
 I acted as a Cyber Threat Intelligence (CTI) analyst responding to an urgent malware incident at a financial institution.
-The goal was to analyze the samples, enrich IOCs, attribute the threat, and map behaviors using MITRE ATT&CK.
+The goal was to analyze a suspicious DLL sample, enrich IOCs, attribute the threat, and map behaviors using MITRE ATT&CK.

 ---